 “You wish to become a Thinker?”
 The composed voice said.
 It came from the man seated directly in front of him.
 He was older and wore the signature medallion on his left breast signifying him as the Primary.
 The head of all Thinkers.

 “Come, show us what you have there,” the Primary requested.

 Garreth pulled the pipes from his bag and began assembling them.
 He began his presentation as he fitted the first few together.

 “Harness the river?
 How?”
 The deep voice called.
 Garreth noted the man immediately.
 He was toward his right.
-A larger man with a mustache which still contains remnants of the man’s breakfast.
+A larger man with a mustache which still contained remnants of the man’s breakfast.

 “Here,” Garreth said, pointing to the open pipe at the top of his contraption, “is where it begins.
 We build this structure at the beginning of the waterfall north of the city.
 The water flows into the pipe where is can be diverted to various spots around the city.”
 He pointed to several points along his matrix.
 “Where the water can be stored in containers for regular use.”

 “The river would be fully diverted?
 This would prevent water from reaching the irrigation channels further south.”
 It was the higher pitched voice.
 Garreth registered the man.
-Young, thin frame with large eyes.
-A genial look on his face that Garreth believed to be both an eagerness to learn despite a deep well of knowledge.
+A young, thin frame with large eyes with a genial look on his face that Garreth believed to be both an eagerness to learn despite a deep well of knowledge.